Bedrock-OSS/bedrock-wiki/docs/items/custom-weapon.md

 > I could just as easily call the event **"space-noodle"** and it would work fine, but you want it to be easily searchable and self explaining, so keep that in mind

 Now that we have an event being raised we can do what we want with it.
-In this example I am going to do 2 things, I will teleport the player 25% of the time and I will output a text message letting the player know that the swords done something.
+In this example I am going to do 3 things, I will teleport the player 25% of the time, I will output a text message letting the player know that the swords done something and damaging the sword.

 So if you go back into your my_sword.json and after your `components` section add a new section like so.